xpportal/Micro-Plugin-Publisher/README.md

 # XR Publisher Plugin Updater

-This Local by Flywheel add-on enables developers to publish and update 3D plugins for WordPress that extend the "XR Publisher" plugin.
+This Local WP add-on enables developers to publish and update 3D plugins for WordPress that extend the "XR Publisher" plugin.
 It integrates with the app.xr.foundation platform for seamless plugin distribution and updates.

 ## What This Tool Does

 The XR Publisher Plugin Updater simplifies the process of deploying and maintaining WordPress plugins specifically designed for XR (Extended Reality) applications.
-It provides a user-friendly interface within Local by Flywheel to:
+It provides a user-friendly interface within Local WP to:

 1. Validate your plugin's metadata
 2. Upload your plugin files to the SXP Digital platform